Becoming a Permanent Resident in Canada

-Express Entry program manages applications for permanent residence for immigrants who can fill jobs where there is a lack of available skilled Canadian workers through certain economic immigration programs.
-To determine your crs score, use our crs score calculator linked below.
+The Express Entry system manages permanent residency applications for permanent for immigrants who can fill jobs where there is a lack of available skilled Canadian workers through specific economic immigration programs.
+Explore the links below to learn more!

-The Canadian Experience Class (CEC) is an immigration program aimed to help temporary foreign workers and foreign students to apply their work experience and education toward their Canada PR applications.
+The Canadian Experience Class (CEC) is an immigration program aimed to help temporary foreign workers and foreign students already in Canada to apply their work experience and education toward their Canada PR applications.
 Explore the links below to learn more!

-The Provincial Nominee Program or PNP is a program for workers who have the skills, education, and work experience to contribute to the economy of a specific Canadian province or Territory.
-Each province and territory has its own streams and programs that target students, business people, skilled workers, and semi-skilled workers.
+The Provincial Nominee Programs are for those who have the skills, education, and work experience to fill labor shortages in Canada.
+Each province and territory has its own streams that target students, business people, and workers.
+Explore the links below to learn more!

 Whether you are in Canada temporarily to live, work, or study, you are given the option to adjust your status to permanent residency.